kubernetes/website/content/en/docs/concepts/services-networking/service.md

 The kube-proxy does not support the management of SCTP associations when it is in userspace mode.
 {{< /warning >}}

-## Future work

-In the future, the proxy policy for Services can become more nuanced than simple round-robin balancing, for example master-elected or sharded.
-We also envision that some Services will have "real" load balancers, in which case the virtual IP address will simply transport the packets there.

-The Kubernetes project intends to improve support for L7 (HTTP) Services.

-The Kubernetes project intends to have more flexible ingress modes for Services that encompass the current ClusterIP, NodePort, and LoadBalancer modes and more.

 {{% /capture %}}

 {{% capture whatsnext %}}